Top 12 Records Clerk Skills to Put on Your Resume

 8. Adobe Acrobat

-Adobe Acrobat is a software application used for creating, editing, managing, and viewing PDF documents, essential for a Records Clerk to efficiently handle and archive digital documents.
+Adobe Acrobat is software for creating, editing, securing, and organizing PDF documents.

 Why It's Important